johannfaouzi/pyts/README.md

 ### 7. Markov Transition Field (MTF)
 Markov Transition Field also transforms a time series into an image.
 First the time series is transformed into a string using SAX.
 This string is interpreted as a sequence of observations from a Markov Chain.
 Then, the matrix transition probability is computed.
 The issue is that temporal dependices are lost.
 To avoid this issue, the transition matrix is turned into a transition field.
-Here again, if the size of the time series is $n$, then the size of the matrix is $n \times n$.
+Here again, if the size of the time series is n, then the size of the matrix is (n, n).
 To avoid this issue, the size of the image is reduced by averaging pixels with a blurring kernel (PAA for 2D arrays).

 This method is implemented as a class named `MTF(image_size=32, n_bins=8, quantiles='empirical', overlapping=False)` from the module `transformation`. `image_size` and `overlapping` are the parameters for the dimension reduction of the image (see PAA), while `n_bins` and `quantiles` are the parameters for SAX.